sreeise/from_as/README.md

 # from_as
 Rust traits and derive macros for reading and writing files for types that implement serde.

-The from_as_file crate provides to traits: FromFile and AsFile.
+The from_as_file crate provides two traits: FromFile and AsFile.
 FromFile is used for getting types from a file.
 AsFile is used for writing a types to a file.

 The derive_from_as crate provides derive macros for these traits with the same names.